Self-Care for Gout Flares

 - Lots of fresh water

 You’ll also need to eliminate certain purine-rich foods to keep your uric acid levels under control.
 Alcohol (especially beer) is a major culprit in gout attacks, as is shellfish, organ meat, rich sauces, soda pop and orange juice.
 Many foods that are fine in small amounts can trigger an attack if you have too much, so be cautious with anything that’s high in animal fat, caffeine or fructose.
 Crash diets can also lead to a sharp increase in uric acid levels, so make healthy diet changes gradually for good results.
+You can learn more about following an effective diet for gout here.

 Stay Active to Fight Flare-ups